Pasir Putih Beach in Bali (Perasi Beach)

 Along the way up back to Candidasa, a stopover featuring a high vantage point overlooking distant rice paddies reveals the hills of Bukit Apem and Penggiang, with the blue sea and horizon in between.

-The Pasir Putih coastline is well hidden from this view, cradled between the hills and behind the greenery.
+Pasir Putih Beach is well hidden from this view, cradled between the hills and behind the greenery.
 While the beach can be enjoyed at anytime of the day, most of the cafes, especially those that serve grilled seafood, only open near sunset time.

 Pasir Putih Beach